Sergio Leone: Death and unrealized projects

 Leone died on 30 April 1989 at his home in Rome of a heart attack at the age of 60.
-He was buried in the cemetery of Pratica di Mare.
+He is buried in the cemetery of Pratica di Mare.

 A Place Only Mary Knows

 A treatment for an "Americanized" Western was written by Leone, Luca Morsella, and Fabio Toncelli.
 It is speculated to have been Leone's last Western and was to have starred Mickey Rourke and Richard Gere as the two main leads.
 Set during the height of the American Civil War, the story focused on a Union drafter, Mike Kutcher from Georgia, whose job is to enroll men into the Union Army.
 The other is Richard Burns, a Southern shady businessman transplanted to the North after a successful heist with his ex-lover and partner, Mary.
 They try searching for the buried treasure left behind in an unmarked grave outside Atlanta in "A Place Only Mary Knows".
 Joined by a freed slave and an Italian immigrant, Francesco, who arrives via the Port of Boston, they try desperately to avoid the battles of the ongoing war between the states.

 The film was to have been an homage to classic writers from literature such as Edgar Lee Masters (Spoon River Anthology), Ambrose Bierce (An Occurrence at Owl Creek Bridge), Mark Twain (The Private History of a Campaign that Failed), Stephen Crane (The Red Badge of Courage), and Margaret Mitchell (Gone with the Wind), whose novel he had wanted to film a remake of.
 Although the written treatment never got turned into a full screenplay, Leone's son Andrea had it published in a June 2004 issue of the Italian cinema magazine Ciak.
 It is not certain if the treatment's publication will ever lead to a full production in America or Italy.